gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 ## Schema migration (fielded devices)

+There are two version numbers in `pressureMath.h`, because the two kinds of change have very different costs to an owner. `beginSaveData()` checks both at boot.

+`ML_MODEL_SCHEMA_VERSION` identifies the **feature set** the stored weights were trained with.
+A mismatch only invalidates the weights — the recorded samples are still perfectly good input — so it calls `clearAIWeightsOnly()`, which drops the weights and ready flags but leaves the sample files alone. `trainAIModels()` then refits from those files on that same boot. **Nobody re-collects for a feature change.** Bump this whenever `computeFeatures()` changes meaning; weights are not transferable between feature sets.

-`ML_MODEL_SCHEMA_VERSION` (in `pressureMath.h`) identifies both the feature set the stored weights were trained with and the on-disk layout of `PressureLearnSaveStruct` — bump it for either.
-At boot, `beginSaveData()` compares it against the `mlModelSchema` NVS value (devices from before this mechanism default to 1).
-On mismatch it calls `clearPressureData()` — wiping weights, ready flags, bootstrap sample files, and the reported AI percentage — then stores the new version.
-The vehicle re-collects `LEARN_SAVE_COUNT` samples per model and falls back to lookup-table timing until it does.
+`ML_SAMPLE_RECORD_VERSION` identifies the **on-disk layout** of `PressureLearnSaveStruct`.
+A mismatch means the files can no longer be parsed, so this one calls `clearPressureData()` — wiping weights, ready flags, sample files, and the reported AI percentage — and the vehicle re-collects `LEARN_SAVE_COUNT` samples per model on lookup-table timing.
+Bump it *only* for a real size or field order change; it is the one version that costs an owner a collection cycle.

+Devices predating these keys default to schema 1.
+The record version defaults from the schema version (a device that already ran schema 3 wrote its files in the current layout, so it must not be told to wipe them).

-The check lives in `beginSaveData()` rather than in `loadAILearnedDataPreferences()` because `clearPressureData()` calls the latter itself, which would recurse.
+The checks live in `beginSaveData()` rather than in `loadAILearnedDataPreferences()` because the clear functions call the latter themselves, which would recurse.

-**Bump the schema version whenever `computeFeatures()` changes meaning.** Weights are not transferable between feature sets.

 ---